 EXECUTION OF CONTRACTS, ETC.

-Subject to any resolution or policy adopted by the Board from time to time, deeds, transfers, assignments, contracts, obligations and other instruments in writing requiring the signature of the Corporation may be signed by (i) the President or the Vice-President Operations – House or the Vice- President Operations - Competitive, together with the Secretary; or (ii) any two(2) Officers.
-The Board is authorized from time to time by resolution to appoint any officer or any person on behalf of the Corporation by whom a particular document or type of document shall be executed.
+Subject to any resolution or policy adopted by the Board from time to time, deeds, transfers, assignments, contracts, obligations and other instruments in writing requiring the signature of the Corporation may be signed by (i) the President, together with the Secretary; or (ii) any two(2)Directors.
+The Board is authorized from time to time by resolution to appoint any director or any person on behalf of the Corporation by whom a particular document or type of document shall be executed.

-Any filings that may be required of the Corporation by the OWHA, the OHF or any similar organization with which the Corporation is affiliated shall be signed by the Director of Membership – House/Competitive Programs, together with the President or one (1) other member of the Executive Committee.
+Any filings that may be required of the Corporation by the OWHA, the OHF or any similar organization with which the Corporation is affiliated shall be signed by the Director of Membership – House/Competitive Programs, together with the President or one (1) other member of the Board.

 Any person authorized to sign any document may affix the corporate seal, if any, to the document